 Over-pronation of the foot

 Runners are a high-risk group for getting shin splints due to the nature of the sport, where the legs are placed under repetitive stress.
-Other groups such as military personnel and dancers are also at risk of developing shin splints.
+Other groups such as military personnel in the Singapore Armed Forces, tennis players and dancers are also at risk of developing shin splints.

 Pain at the inside edge of the tibia (shin bone), aggravated by manual pressure